Skip to main contentSkip to main content

 Myopia Control That Doesn’t Pause for Pollen

-Beyond the immediate allergy benefits, it’s crucial to remember that sleepSEE® is one of the most effective methods for myopia control.
+Beyond the immediate allergy benefits, it’s crucial to remember that sleepSEE® is one of the most effective methods for myopia management, potentially slowing progression by approximately 40-55%.
 Myopia, or nearsightedness, is more than just blurry distance vision; it’s a condition where the eye grows too long, which can increase the risk of serious eye diseases later in life.
-Our goal with myopia control is to slow down that progression.
+Our goal with myopia management is to slow down that progression.

 Consistency is key.
 With daytime contacts, a bad allergy week might mean a child has to stop wearing their lenses, interrupting their myopia control therapy.
 With sleepSEE®, the treatment happens safely at home while they sleep.
 This means their therapy continues, night after night, without being derailed by the pollen count.
 It ensures we are consistently doing everything we can to protect their long-term eye health, a mission supported by extensive research from organizations like the American Academy of Ophthalmology (AAO) and the National Institutes of Health (NIH).